 Day 2: Breckenridge Park and the Museums

-Families can spend the whole day in the Breckenridge Park and Broadway area.
+Families can spend the whole day in Breckenridge Park and the Broadway area.
 Start the day outdoors, then head to one of the area’s museums for an afternoon break.
 The San Antonio Zoo, the train, and the Japanese Tea Gardens are tops for all ages.
 For younger kids, the DoSuem is perfect for the afternoon, while older kids should enjoy the Witte Museum and its dinosaurs.

 Breckenridge Park